-Drug abuse both long term and short term leads to the destruction of brain cells, low memory, and reducing the attention span.
-Damage from use of alcohol, heroin, morphine, and methadone may be reversed to regain memory and loss of patience.
+Drug abuse both long-term and short-term leads to the destruction of brain cells, low memory, and the reduction of the attention span.
+Damage from the use of alcohol, heroin, morphine, and methadone may be reversed to regain memory and loss of patience.

 Uppsala University researchers in Sweden suggest that brain cells targeted by long-term opium abuse may be saved by HGH injections.
 The researchers say that this new HGH therapy may be the solution to treating patients in chronic pain and drug addicts.

 Previous studies show that the use of drugs disrupts brain cells growth (neurogenesis) in the mid-brain area (hippocampus).
 The hippocampus area is responsible for episodic memory where short-term events and emotions are stored.
 Neurogenesis takes place in the body naturally until old age affects HGH levels and in return, the cell growth rate drops.
 As per this article, there are many more negative signs of HGH deficiency that people experience as they get older.
 Elderly people injected with HGH showed improved memory reports Fred Nyberg the study’s co-author.
 In addition to its beneficial effects on the brain, HGH is already being used off-label by many to reverse many symptoms that come with aging.
 For more info on the benefits of HGH go to this page.